Self/less: Production

 Endgame Entertainment and FilmDistrict financed the film, quickly putting it into development after the success of the two companies' science fiction movie Looper.
 FilmNation pre-sold the film at Cannes in 2013.
 It was the first film to completely sell out at the festival.
 The strong pre-sales limited the two financiers' exposure to the budget.
 FilmDistrict was set to distribute the film in the United States, but the company shut down and was absorbed into Universal's subsidiary Focus Features.

 Principal photography began in October 2013 in New Orleans.
 Scenes were filmed at the Commander's Palace and the Howling Wolf.
 A sequence shortly after the film begins, depicting Hale in his elaborate Manhattan apartment, was shot in the three-story Trump Tower penthouse that served as Donald and Melania Trump's primary residence until 2017.

 Antônio Pinto composed the film score.
 Dudu Aram was credited for additional music, as he had been on other scores by Pinto.

 Release

-The film was originally set for release on February 27, 2015.
+The film was originally set for release on September 26, 2014 by FilmDistrict but was later delayed to February 27, 2015, when Focus Features took over distribution to avoid competition with their own The Boxtrolls.
 On July 2, 2014, the feature's opening was rescheduled to April 17, 2015.
 On November 8, 2014, the studio once again postponed the release, to July 10, 2015.
 The first trailer was released on March 4, 2015.

-On May 20, 2015, Focus Features relaunched its Gramercy Pictures label for action, horror and science fiction movies.
-Self/less was to be released under the label, but Gramercy branding was absent from the final release.
-The revival of the Gramercy label would turn out to be short-lived.